estige/tap2pix_hce/README.md

 See demo Android/Google: [Instant APP](https://tap2pix.app/?qr=00020101021126360014br.gov.bcb.pix0114%2B552199203898652040000530398654041.235802BR5918DEIVISON%20A%20L%20SERPA6009CABO%20FRIO62070503%2A%2A%2A6304BD9A)

 > [!WARNING]
-> O Instant APP precisa rodar com o navegafor Google Chrome
+> O Instant APP precisa rodar com o navegador do Google Chrome

 Ou...
 Se estiver no desktop, faça a leitura do QR Code (IOS ou Android)